thycotic/ss-docs/secret-server-setup/upgrading/net-4-8-upgrade/index.md

 **Required Action**

-Ensuring existing installations of ASRA will continue to operate.
+Existing installations of ASRA will continue to operate.
 New installations of ASRA after the December release will require .NET Framework 4.8 installed on the servers where ASRA is deployed.

 **Impact of Inaction**